7mind/izumi/doc/paradox/distage/00_distage.md

 ### Debugging, Introspection, Diagnostics and Hooks

-You can print a `plan` to get detailed info on what will happen during instantiation:
+You can print a `plan` to get detailed info on what will happen during instantiation.
+The printout includes file:line info so your IDE can show you where the binding was defined!

 ```scala
 System.err.println(plan: OrderedPlan)